docarray/docarray/docs/advanced/document-store/elasticsearch.md

  embedding=[4.
 4. 4.],  price=4
  ```

-Additionally you can tune the approximate kNN for speed or accuracy by providing `num_candidates` kwargs when calling the `find` method
+Additionally you can tune the approximate kNN for speed or accuracy by providing `num_candidates` kwarg when calling the `find` method:

 ```python
 results = da.find(np_query, filter=filter, limit=n_limit, num_candidates=100)